 EOF

-Then point kubeadm to the external cluster:
+Then point kubeadm at that external cluster:

 # kubeadm-config.yaml